jungjanos/Movie-Tracker/README.md

 # Technology

 * Xamarin.Forms as UI framework with MVVM pattern
+* Autofac as DI framework with the view models objects as DI-resolution root
 * Fielding my own HTTPS based REST client implementation
-* XUnit for integration testing with API server and YouTube scraper
+* xUnit for integration testing with API server and YouTube scraper
 * Newtonsoft.Json
 * FFImageLoading for image caching
 * LazyCache for object caching
 * YoutubeExplode for YouTube video scraping (only when not targeting Google Play)
 * CardsView for swipe based gallery with cards animation
-* Dotfuscator for assembly obfuscation (currently not thoroughly tested, **don't build with it, has known problems**)
+* Dotfuscator for assembly obfuscation
 * Extensive care has been taken to provide a smooth, non-blocking UI experience based on the Task-async pattern

 # Features